 Silver monster boxes usually include 500 silver bullion coins that are in individual tubes or rolls.
 For American Silver Eagles that means 25 rolls of 20 coins each, and for world silver bullion coins it varies.
-For Canadian Maple Leafs and British Britannias that means 20 rolls of 25 coins, while for others like Austrian Philharmonics it means 25 rolls of 20 coins.
+For Canadian Silver Maple Leafs and Silver Britannias that means 20 rolls of 25 coins, while for others like Austrian Philharmonics it means 25 rolls of 20 coins.
+Keep reading below our product assortment to learn more about Silver Monster boxes and the benefits of buying silver in bulk

 Monster boxes offer the silver stacker a number of advantages.
 First, you are buying in quantity, which translates into much lower premiums over the silver value of the coins than if you bought individual coins or another smaller quantity.
 Second, the boxes are sealed by the issuing mint typically with some kind of tape and that is a guarantee that you are getting an original box of coins as issued by the mint that produced the coins.
 The coins are essentially going directly to you from mint once you purchase them from your distributor such as MCM.